frapontillo/actions-on-google-twitter-raffle/tutorial/02-fulfillment.md

 ```

 As you can see, we're specifying, for our `app`, that the Intent we created
-before, "Random Tweet", will be handled by the function
+before, `random-tweet`, will be handled by the function
 `randomTweetFulfillment`.

 All Intent handlers accept a `Conversation` object, allowing you to continue